 Ahmed Humaidan is a freelance photographer who covered the pro-reform protests that erupted in Bahrain in February 2011.
 He was arrested in 2012 after documenting protesters attacking a police station, and was sentenced to 10 years in prison in 2014.

-Humaidan was at the station to document the attack as part of his coverage of unrest in the country after anti-government protests erupted in February 2011, according to news reports.
+Humaidan was at the Sitra police station to document the attack as part of his coverage of unrest in the country after pro-reform protests erupted in February 2011, according to the BBC.
 His photographs were published by local opposition sites, including the online newsmagazine Alhadath and the news website Alrasid.

 In 2014, the U.S. National Press Club honored Humaidan with its John Aubuchon Press Freedom Award.

 In September 2021, CPJ emailed the Bahrain Ministry of Interior’s media center asking for comment about the health and treatment behind bars of Humaidan and other imprisoned journalists, but did not receive a response.